nerdfiles/scriptophrenia/README.md

 # Scriptophrenia

-A headless browser automation script to constantly query the page above the fold and hammer-on the carouselling of the moods.
+A headless browser automation script to constantly query the page above the fold and hammer-on the carouselling of Social Network Mood Forms.

 Scriptophrenia for all.

 ## Flow